TechDocsStudio/pushfeedback-docs/docs/installation/sphinx.md

     Once built, open your documentation in a web browser.
 Verify that the feedback button appears and works correctly on your site.

-## Next steps
+## Customization

-You can customize the PushFeedback widget to suit your needs.
-For example, you can change the widget's position, color, and more.

-To do so, you can add any of the following [configuration](../customization/layout.mdx)  options to your `conf.py` file, with the following modifications:
+Add any [configuration](../customization/layout.mdx) option to your `conf.py` file, with the following modifications:

 1. Prefix configuration options with `pushfeedback_`.
 For instance, `project` would be `pushfeedback_project`.